AhmedRaafat14/Leetcode-problems/30-Day-LeetCoding-Challenge/happy-number/README.md

 This problem is asking to find out if the given number is happy or not.

-How we define if number is happy or not, will copy-paste from the problem statement itself as the process is so clear:
+How we define if the number is happy or not, will copy-paste from the problem statement itself as the process is so clear:

-> _Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
+> _Starting with any positive integer, replace the number by the sum of the squares of its digits and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
 Those numbers for which this process ends in 1 are happy numbers._

-I hope it is clear! so we take number and we keep replacing the number with the sum of the squares of it is digits until we end up with **1** so it is **happy** if it keeps looping and giving numbers already found before so it is **not happy**.
+I hope it is clear! so we take the number and we keep replacing the number with the sum of the squares of it is digits until we end up with **1** so it is **happy** if it keeps looping and giving numbers already found before so it is **not happy**.

 **Example:**